 Form analysis is an ever-changing beast, as is the market and the way it incorporates different factors.
 Don Scott popularised the analysis of weight in Australia… now some argue it’s a very minor factor, while for others it’s as important as ever.

 So what to think?
-We asked some of the Champion Bets professionals for their thoughts on weight.
+We asked some of the Champion Bets professionals for their thoughts.

 Weight is easier to carry over shorter trips, so the compression is more for a 1000m race than a 2400m race.